thanos-io/thanos/docs/components/receive.md

                                  ingesting a new exemplar will evict the oldest exemplar from storage.
 0 (or less) value of this flag disables exemplars storage.
+      --tsdb.max-retention-bytes=0
+                                 Maximum number of bytes that can be stored for blocks.
+A unit is required, supported units: B, KB, MB, GB, TB, PB, EB.
+Ex: "512MB".
+Based on powers-of-2, so 1KB is 1024B.
       --tsdb.no-lockfile         Do not create lockfile in TSDB data directory.
                                  In any case, the lockfiles will be deleted on next startup.